-Bill 23 reiterates that municipalities provide a key role in implementing provincial land use policies through official plans, zoning by-laws and other planning instruments inclusive of the Planning Act, Provincial Policy Statement, 2020 ('PPS') and the Growth Plan for the Greater Golden Horseshoe (office consolidation 2020) ('Growth Plan'), among others.
-In this regard, please refer to the following excerpts from the PPS and the Growth Plan.
+Bill 23 reiterates that municipalities provide a key role in implementing provincial land use policies through official plans, zoning by-laws and other planning instruments inclusive of the Planning Act, Provincial Policy Statement, 2020 ('PPS') and the 'A Place to Grow' (Growth Plan for the Greater Golden Horseshoe - office consolidation 2020), among others.

+In this regard, please refer to the following excerpts from the 'A Place to Grow' and the PPS.